In an African first, a cannabis expo...without cannabis

 Under the court decision, lawmakers have two years to amend the country’s cannabis laws, but the industry isn’t waiting.

-“I don’t think most people realise just how big the cannabis industry is in Africa already, in South Africa already,” said the Cannabis Expo’s co-founder Silas Howarth.
+“I don’t think most people realize just how big the cannabis industry is in Africa already, in South Africa already,” said the Cannabis Expo’s co-founder Silas Howarth.

 International companies are, for now at least, seeking licenses to produce cannabis for export.
 But Gerhard Naude, the founder of healthcare company Go Life International, believes a fully legal domestic industry is now only a matter of time.